Whyzanet/WhyzaGC/README.md

 As such in the ESP32 code I have set the radmon.org update function to use CPU0 rather than CPU1 which everything runs on by default.

 This solves an issue on the ESP8266 platform due to it's single CPU.
 While performing the TCP connection setup and get request for the radmon.org update, the CPU is unavailable for other tasks.
-Since the typical TCP setup, data exchange and teardown takes at least 1.5 seconds in my enviroment ( and up to 4+ secs ), it means that the ESP8266 will miss at least 1 line of serial data from the MightyOhm.
+Since the typical TCP setup, data exchange and teardown takes at least 1.5 seconds in my environment ( and up to 4+ secs ), it means that the ESP8266 will miss at least 1 line of serial data from the MightyOhm.
 Simply put, it will miss one line of data for every second that the upload takes.
 This is not really a big issue as the code is reading the MightyOhm CPM which is averaged and uploading the resulting 1 minute rolling average CPM value.
-So the impact is negligble.
+So the impact is negligible.
 It explains why the code is measuring the upload time and showing it in the web diagnostics.
 I did try schedulers without success on the ESP8266.....

 This is not a problem on the ESP32 where the radmon.org update ( and the functions it calls ) will run on CPU0 while the default CPU1 is free to carry out other tasks such as not missing the grabbing of the next line of serial data from the MightyOhm ;)